 For example, you should at least read and understand the mortgage contingency clause of the contract to see what your lawyer has negotiated for you.
 You can see how much time you have before the contingency automatically expires, and you can see if your lawyer has negotiated minimum loan amount language on your behalf.
 You can also check if an appraisal contingency has been negotiated on your behalf.

-A good buyer’s agent would also tell you that closing costs are negotiable, and that you can request the sponsor to cover various closing costs as part of your offer.
+A good buyer’s agent would also tell you that new development closing costs are negotiable, and that you can request the sponsor to cover various closing costs as part of your offer.